palankit942/Analog-clock/README.md

-Analouge clock with the help of html,css and js
+An Analog clock with the help of html,css and js